appier-research/robust-llm-finetunes/README.md

-# What Makes LLM Fine-tuning Robust?
-A Study of Token Perplexity
+# Mitigating Forgetting in LLM Fine-Tuning via Low-Perplexity Token Learning
 ### TLDR:
-#### We propose Selective masking token (STM), a simple yet effective way to filter high ppl tokens from huamn styled training data to sustain in-domain training and out-of-domain performance at the same time, identifying the one of the root of performance degradation after fine-tuning.
+#### We propose Selective masking token (STM), a simple yet effective way to filter high ppl tokens from huamn styled training data to sustain target task training and non-target task performance at the same time, identifying the one of the root of performance degradation after fine-tuning.
 ## To started with...
 ### Environment setup
 - some basic commands to establish a training/inference envionment: